October 2011

 paper

-on "Blind SQL Injection" to students
+on "Blind SQL Injection" to students of the

-of the University of British
+University of British Columbia's (UBC)

-Computer Engineering (ECE) School.
-The
+Electrical and Computer Engineering (ECE)

-powerpoint is available
+School.
+The powerpoint is available

 here.